-Late registration is only allowed for the first week of the semester.
+Late registration is only allowed for returning students during the first week of the semester.
 Therefore, the initial financial aid refund disbursement will be delayed one week.

 Transfer Students

 HBC accepts students from other colleges and universities with similar admission requirements and academic credits.
 To be admitted with transfer credits, HBC requires that the student must: